ChrisTalksTech/ChrisTalksTech.github.io/_posts/2020-02-18-Creating-Interactive-Image-Maps-In-MadCap-Flare.md

         </script>
         <script src="https://code.jquery.com/ui/1.10.4/jquery-ui.js">
         </script>
 Now you might run into some trouble as Flare might insert the JQuery library during your build.
-If you find your image map isn't working, try removing this from your build or making sure this one loads first, and then your image mapping plugins load after.
+If you find your image map isn't working, try removing one of the libraries from your build.

     <script src="../Resources/Scripts/jquery.min.js" type="text/javascript">
     </script>